ourlifeloop/marketing/src/cms/training-faqs/how-many-different-displays-can-i-have.md

 ---
 question: How many different Displays can I have?
-answer: "- You can have as many displays as you would like. "
+answer: "You can have as many displays as you would like. "
 isMobile: false
 topics:
   - displays